aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

-# Guidance to Generate IaC Templates Directly from Architecture Diagrams
+# Guidance for Generating IaC Templates Directly from Architecture Diagrams

 ## Table of Contents
 - [Overview](#overview)